diegomaureira/SAMWISE/README.md

 ```
 @misc{cuttano2024samwise,
-      title   = {SAMWISE: Infusing wisdom in SAM2 for Text-Driven Video Segmentation},
+      title   = {SAMWISE: Infusing Wisdom in SAM2 for Text-Driven Video Segmentation},
       author  = {Claudia Cuttano and Gabriele Trivigno and Gabriele Rosi and Carlo Masone and Giuseppe Averta},
       year    = {2024},
       eprint  = {2411.17646},